 - Exam 2:

 Wednesday, Nov 3.
 Coverage: Ch.
 2 and 3.

 - Grade guide: A (79+), B (64-78), C (50-63), D (44-49), F (0-43).

 - Exam 3: Monday, Dec 6.
 Coverage: Everything we covered since the last exam (eigenvalues and eigenvectors of matrices and linear transformations, diagonalization, and also change of basis and some orthogonality).

 - Grade guide: A (84+), B (68-83), C (50-67), D (45-49), F (0-44).

 - Final Exam: Monday, Dec 13, 2021, 8:05-10:05 p.m. in GW 69EX.
 Coverage: The entire course, including orthogonality.

 - University PHOTO ID is required to take all exams.

 - No electronics are allowed during exams or quizzes.

 Always turn your cell phone to silent before entering the classroom.
-No cell phone use is allowed except to photo the board (if you wish).
-If you do use your phone except to photograph the board, I may confiscate your device for the rest of the class.
+No cell phone use is allowed except for classwork, such as consulting the textbook.
+If you do use your phone otherwise, I may confiscate your device for the rest of the class.